 Because you may get a bill from a provider when you’ve already met the Medicare Part B deductible.
 I had a client who received a bill and over paid it, because the provider included the amount he owed for the Part B deductible and the co-insurance.
 Thankfully, it wasn’t much, but these mistakes take place.

-Case Studies: How to Track Medicare’s Part B Deductible
+Case Study: How to Track Medicare’s Part B Deductible

 Now, this occurred in 2016 when the Part B deductible was $166.
 So, keep that in mind as we go through this case study.
 When the client received this bill he had already paid $63 towards the Part B deductible.